-We have audited the accompanying financial report of Magnum Mining and Exploration Limited ("the company"), which comprises the consolidated statement of financial position as at 31 December 2012, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration for the consolidated entity.
-The consolidated entity comprises the company and the entities it controlled at the year's end or from time to time during the financial year.
+We have audited the accompanying financial report of Magnum Mining & Exploration Limited ("the company"), which comprises the consolidated statement of financial position as at 31 December 2013, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration for the Group.
+The Group comprises the company and the entities it controlled at the year's end or from time to time during the financial year.